elmouradiaminedev/diagonjs/examples/with-express/README.md

 # Diagonjs Express App

-This is a basic Express app that consumes DiagonJS for mathematical expression translation.
+This is a basic Express app that consumes Diagonjs for mathematical expression translation.

 ## Prerequisites